Wedding DJ for Hire

 Want to book Tony as your wedding DJ?
-Get in touch now to check availability and wedding DJ prices.
+Get in touch now to check availability.

 “It’s the biggest day of your life and I want it to be perfect for you.
 So preparation is key.
 I often have two or three meetings with couples to really get to know you, talk about the music, and to hear your love story.
 It means that on the day you have nothing to worry about.
 All you have to do is enjoy yourselves!” – Tony Winyard